flyinglightspeck/Group-Formation/README.md

 ```

 # Acknowledgments
-This research was supported in part by the NSF grants IIS-2232382.
+This research was supported in part by the NSF grant IIS-2232382.
 We gratefully acknowledge CloudBank and CloudLab for the use of their resources.